 Clean Living International Solutions

 With so many cleaning products on the market today and an ever-increasing list of chemicals and their accompanying hazards, it is now important to start considering the impact of the liquids and fumes we release into the atmosphere.
-With biological products, you can always be assured that the bacteria you are releasing into the atmosphere is the same as the bacteria that created and supports life
+With biological products, you can always be assured that the bacteria you are releasing into the atmosphere are the same as the bacteria that created and supports life.